Paul Giamatti

-Early life
+Early life and education

-Giamatti was born June 6, 1967, in New Haven, Connecticut, the youngest of three children.
-His father, Angelo Bartlett Giamatti, was a Yale University professor who later became president of the university and commissioner of Major League Baseball.
-His mother, Toni Marilyn Giamatti (née Smith), was a homemaker and English teacher who taught at Hopkins School and had also previously acted.
+Paul Edward Valentine Giamatti was born June 6, 1967, in New Haven, Connecticut, the youngest of three children.
+His father, Angelo Bartlett Giamatti, was a Yale University professor who later became president of the university and later commissioner of Major League Baseball.
+His mother, Toni Marilyn Giamatti (née Smith), was a homemaker and English teacher who taught at the Hopkins School and had also previously acted.

-His paternal grandfather's family were Italian emigrants from Telese Terme; the family surname was originally spelled "Giammattei" ([dʒammatˈtɛi]) before immigrating to the United States.
-Giamatti's other ancestries are German, Dutch, English, French, Irish, and Scottish.
+His paternal grandfather's family were Italian emigrants from Telese Terme, Campania; the family surname was originally spelled "Giammattei" ([dʒammatˈtɛi]) before immigrating to the United States.
 His paternal grandmother had deep roots in New England, dating back to the colonial era.
-Giamatti's brother, Marcus, is also an actor, and his sister, Elena, is a jewelry designer.
+Giamatti's brother, Marcus, is also an actor, and his sister, Elena, was a jewelry designer.

-Giamatti was first educated at The Foote School and later graduated from Choate Rosemary Hall in 1985.
-He attended Yale, where he was active in the undergraduate theater scene and working with fellow actors and Yale students Ron Livingston and Edward Norton.
-He graduated in 1989 with a bachelor's degree in English, and went on to earn a Master of Fine Arts degree from the Yale School of Drama, where he studied with Earle R. Gister.
-He performed in numerous theatrical productions, including on Broadway and a stint from 1989 to 1992 with Seattle's Annex Theater, before appearing in some small television and film roles in the early 1990s.
+Giamatti attended Yale, where he was active in the undergraduate theater scene and worked with fellow actors and Yale students Ron Livingston and Edward Norton.
+He graduated in 1989 with a bachelor's degree in English, and performed in numerous theatrical productions, including on Broadway and a stint from 1989 to 1992 with Seattle's Annex Theater.
+Giamatti also briefly worked as an animator before returning to Yale and earn a master of fine arts degree from the Yale School of Drama in 1994, where he studied with Earle R. Gister.